 Public speaking has always ranked high on a list of the things people fear most.
 It is so common it even has its name, glossophobia, or the fear of public speaking.
 Some experts estimate that as much as 75% of the population has some anxiety about public speaking.
 Of course, many people can manage and control the fear.
 If your fear is significant enough to cause problems in work, school, or social settings, you may have this full-blown phobia.

 It’s only natural to fear the unknown, so how do you overcome that fear…by making the unknown known.
-In this class, you will learn the skills necessary to deliver exceptional presentations.
+This class will teach you the skills necessary to deliver exceptional presentations.
 With this class and some practice, fear of speaking in public will become a thing of the past.

 Even if you don’t need to make regular presentations in front of a group, there are plenty of situations where good public speaking/presentation skills can help you advance your career and create opportunities.
-This course aims to help students design and deliver presentations that are concise, clear, and convincing.
+This course aims to help students design and deliver concise, clear, and convincing presentations.
 Please note: if your reason for taking a class is to improve your training skills, our Train the Trainer class would be more suitable.

 Good public speaking is more than merely good delivery.
 If good delivery were all that is required, more people would be better at public speaking.
-To be good at speaking, you have to understand how oral communication works and how to design presentations that can be delivered well.
+To be good at speaking, you have to understand how oral communication works and design presentations that can be delivered well.
 For this reason, we will start the course by looking at all the opportunities and challenges you face when you speak in front of an audience.

 In Module One, you will learn to identify your audience by creating an audience profile or analysis, identifying key questions and audience concerns.

 In Module Two, you will learn about the different types of speeches/presentations, 1) informative speeches, 2) demonstrative speeches, 3) persuasive speeches, and 4) special occasion speeches.

-In Module Three, you will learn how about presentation delivery methods, basic and advanced, and the criteria to consider.
+In Module Three, you will learn about presentation delivery methods, basic and advanced, and the criteria to consider.